Setup C++ courses

 Related to the generic algorithms: the Standard Template Library and the so-called Abstract Container Types are also covered.

-6. Object oriented programming: inheritance, polymorfism, virtual functions, classe-hierarchies: methods to develop reusable software: software that can easily be extended, modified and reused in various situations in ways completely different from and vastly more powerful than offered by earlier paradigms.
+6. Object oriented programming: inheritance, polymorphism, virtual functions, class-hierarchies: methods to develop reusable software: software that can easily be extended, modified and reused in various situations in ways completely different from and vastly more powerful than offered by earlier paradigms.
 One of the more amazing features of object oriented programming being that software developed earlier in time may use characteristics of software developed later in time.
 Object oriented programming has shown its value in developing a standard set of design patterns when developing reusable software.
-These design patterns will also be introduced and (partially) covered by the C++ course.
+These design patterns are also introduced and (partially) covered by the C++ course.

 7. The template mechanism itself: developing abstract `recipes' for both functions and classes which may then be used by the compiler to actually create new functions and classes based on these recipes.
-The compiler will be able to do so without requiring the programmer to implement the concrete implementations of these functions and classes.
+The compiler can do this without requiring the programmer to provide concrete implementations of these functions and classes.
 Templates are very important in current-day C++ programming, as all abstract containers and generic algorithms use templates.
-During the C++ course participants will learn to develop their own templates, as well as a `feel' for the situations in which they may be used profitably.
+During the C++ course participants learn to develop their own templates, as well as a `feel' for the situations in which they may be used profitably.

-The three parts of the C++ course will cover the various facets of the C++ in (loosely) the order mentioned above.
+The three parts of the C++ course cover the various facets of the C++ in (loosely) the order mentioned above.
 In addition to the topics that are `purely' C++ several meta topics, like the use of tools for generating lexical scanner and parser classes are covered by the third part of the C++ course.
 These tools allow software engineers to design their own grammars and input languages.
-Also, the development of programs offering Graphical User Interfaces will be mentioned briefly.

 The course's setup.